What is a Good KP Index to See the Northern Lights | KP Index Explained

 • Radio communications: High-frequency (HF) radio is disrupted by geomagnetic storms, impacting aviation and maritime industries.

 Professional aurora photographers and dedicated aurora hunters don’t rely on slow 3-hour KP index forecasts.
 Instead, they use real-time aurora data that updates every few minutes.
+While beginners wait for a “KP 5 forecast,” experts track aurora by monitoring:

 • Solar wind data from satellites – especially the IMF Bz value.
 A negative Bz means Earth’s magnetic field is open at the north pole, increasing chances of an aurora borealis.
-A positive Bz favors the south pole instead.

 • Live cloud cover maps – to see if skies are clear for visibility.

-• Most importantly, aurora hunters watch for auroral substorms: short, powerful bursts of activity lasting 10–30 minutes.
+• Most importantly, aurora hunters watch for auroral substorms: the short, powerful bursts of activity lasting 10–30 minutes.
 These substorms often produce the brightest northern lights displays, even during lower KP levels.

 KP requirements by location